The Development of the Galleon: a New Era in Maritime Combat

 The Shipwright’s Craft

-Building a galleon was a massive undertaking requiring skilled labor and substantial resources.
-Master shipwrights worked from scaled drawings and half-models—three-dimensional miniature hulls that guided the shape of the full-size vessel.
-The keel was laid first, followed by the sternpost and stem.
-Ribs were then attached, and planking began.
-The entire process could take months to years, depending on size and availability of timber.
-A large galleon required hundreds of trees, often from managed forests.
-The Spanish and Portuguese established royal shipyards in Seville, Lisbon, and Havana, while English shipyards in Deptford, Woolwich, and Chatham grew in prominence.
+Building a galleon was a complex industrial undertaking.
+Master shipwrights worked from scaled drawings and half-models, three-dimensional miniature hulls that guided the shape of the full-size vessel.
+The keel was laid first, carefully aligned and shored, followed by the sternpost and stem.
+Ribs were then attached at regular intervals, and planking began.
+The entire process could take months to years depending on the size of the ship and the availability of materials.
+A large galleon required hundreds of trees, and the quality of the timber directly affected the vessel’s durability.
+Shipwrights had to select wood that was free from rot and insect damage, and they often seasoned the timber for months before use.
+The skills of the shipwright were passed down through apprenticeship, and master builders were among the most respected artisans in their societies.
+They worked in royal shipyards, private docks, and naval arsenals across Europe.

 Armament and Gun Decks